DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 #### Time-based Rules

-Time-based rules can leverage the [http.request.timestamp.sec](https://developers.cloudflare.com/ruleset-engine/rules-language/fields/standard-fields/#httprequesttimestampsec) field to apply logic based on specific time periods.
+Time-based rules can leverage the [http.request.timestamp.sec](https://developers.cloudflare.com/ruleset-engine/rules-language/fields/reference/http.request.timestamp.sec/) field to apply logic based on specific time periods (useful for maintenance windows or scheduled security posture changes).

 For example, you could block all POST or PUT requests to a particular endpoint during a defined time frame.